 Alitame | Common & Trade Names (Aclame) - 1.4 Calories Per Gram

 Developed by Pfizer in the 1980s, alitame is an aspartic acid containing dipeptide like aspartame and neotame.
-It's 2000 times sweeter than sugar, and was approved for use in food and beverages in Australia, China, Columbia, Mexico and New Zealand.
-It is NOT an approved food additive in the United States so you shouldn't see it in any food or beverage products.
+It's 2000 times sweeter than sugar and was approved for use in food and beverages in Australia, China, Columbia, Mexico and New Zealand.
+It is NOT an approved food additive in the United States, so you shouldn't see it in any food or beverage products.

-According to the FDA website; as of August 2006, the company that petitioned to have alitame cleared for U.S. consumption, Danisco Cultor America Inc. was notified that their petition was found deficient after detailed review by the Office of Food Additive (OFAS).
+According to the FDA website, as of August 2006, the company that petitioned to have alitame cleared for U.S. consumption, Danisco Cultor America Inc. was notified that their petition was found deficient after a detailed review by the Office of Food Additive (OFAS).
 Danisco Cultor America Inc. then asked the FDA to hold their petition in abeyance.
 Until the parts of the petition that were found deficient are corrected, the FDA won't work on or update that petition.